5 Charts That Show What Stocks Have Worked In 2020

 (Source: Yahoo Finance)

-Next, I compared small (IJR) to large cap.
+Next, I compared small cap (IJR) to large cap.
 The former has historically outperformed during the early innings of economic recoveries.
 For this reason, and considering the generally adverse macroeconomic landscape in the first few months of 2020, large cap has outperformed by a mile.

 But here again, the trend has remained consistent with last year's.
 With FAAMG stocks accounting for about one-fifth of the S&P 500, the overwhelming success of these five companies has been helping to produce better returns for large cap as a whole.
 As I noted last month, Big Tech seems to be perceived as both good offense through strong economic periods and solid defense during downturns.